danth/stylix/README.md

 behaviour, in which case you'll need to manually enable each target you want to be styled.

-Targets are different between home-manager and NixOS, and sometimes available in both cases.
+Targets are different between Home Manager and NixOS, and sometimes available in both cases.
 If both are available, it is always correct to enable both.